Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Derivation of the Main Theorems of Universal Error-Correction Capability

-In this subsection, we extend the analysis for the coherent network coding system, given in \Sect{sect:coherentcapability}, to one for the noncoherent system in the setup of \Sect{sect:noncoherent}.
-We derive an expression for the error correction capability of the lifting construction \cite{Silva2008} of the nested coset coding scheme in terms of the RGRW.
+In this subsection, we extend the analysis for the coherent network coding system, given in Appendix \ref{sect:coherentcapability}, to one for the noncoherent system in the setup of \Sect{sect:noncoherent}.
+We derive \Prop{prop:errorcorrectioncap_noncoherent}, \ie an expression for the error correction capability of the lifting construction \cite{Silva2008} of the nested coset coding scheme in terms of the RGRW.
+Here we recall that only one sink node has been assumed without loss of generality.

-As in \Sect{sect:coherentcapability}, we first consider the correction capability of the generalized coding scheme defined in \Def{def:generalcoding}.
+As in Appendix \ref{sect:coherentcapability}, we first consider the correction capability of the generalized coding scheme defined in \Def{def:generalcoding}.
 Recall that in the noncoherent network coding system, the transfer matrix $A$ at the sink node is unknown.
 Define the discrepancy function between $\mathcal{X} = \mathcal{X}_S \in \mathcal{P}_\mathcal{S}$ and $Y$ for unknown $A$ with at most $\rho$ rank deficiency, as follows:

 where the second equality is obtained by \Eq{eq:defdiscrepancy}.
 The definition of $\Delta_\rho(\mathcal{X},Y)$ represents the minimum number $r$ of error packets $Z$ required to be injected in order to transform at least one element of $\mathcal{X}$ into $Y$, for at least one transfer matrix $A$ satisfying $\rank A\geq n- \rho$.
 For $\Delta_\rho(\mathcal{X},Y)$, the minimum discrepancy decoder is given as